Python SDK Reference

 The picture object allow you to interact with your assets only.

-If you need to interact with your experiments, you must initialize the Picture class.
-It is a subclass of the Datalake.
+If you need to interact with your experiments, you must initialize the `Picture` class.\

 from picsellia.client import Client